Audio inpainting of music by means of neural networks: Evaluation

 \section{Evaluation}

 The main objectives of the evaluation were to investigate the general ability of the networks to adapt to the considered class of audio signals, as well as how they compare to the reference method, i.e., LPC-based extrapolation as proposed in~\cite{kauppinen2002audio}.
-Additionally, we considered the effects of changing the gap duration and the networks' ability to generate pure sine tones.
+Additionally, we considered the effects of changing the gap duration.

-To this end, we considered three classes of audio signals: pure tones, instrument sounds, and music.
-For instruments and music, the respective networks were trained on the targeted signal class, with an assumed gap size of $64$~ms. Reconstruction was evaluated on the trained signal class and pure tones for $64$~ms gaps.
-Additionally, the magnitude network was evaluated for $48$~ms gaps.
-Reconstruction quality was evaluated by means of signal-to-noise ratios (SNR) applied to the time-domain waveforms and magnitude spectrograms, where the latter is introduced to accommodate for perceptually irrelevant phase changes.
+To this end, we considered two classes of audio signals: instrument sounds, and music.
+For instruments and music, the network was trained on the targeted signal class, with an assumed gap size of $64$~ms. Reconstruction was evaluated on the trained signal class and pure tones for $64$~ms gaps.
+Additionally, the network was evaluated for $48$~ms gaps.
+Reconstruction quality was evaluated by means of signal-to-noise ratios (SNR) applied to the magnitude spectrograms, to accommodate for perceptually irrelevant phase changes.
 Further, all results were compared to the reconstruction based on the reference method.